MahfujuRahman/Vps/MobaXtrem_Ubuntu.md

-# VPS Server Setup in Linux
+# MobaXtrem Setup in Linux

 I am using Wine to install MobaXterm on an Ubuntu system.